This post is also available in: Spanish

 When communities believe that World Bank-financed projects have not complied with the safeguards, they can bring their concerns directly to the institution.
 Since 1993, communities have been able to bring complaints to the World Bank’s Inspection Panel.
 This opens up additional avenues for dispute resolution, particularly when governments are not responsive to communities’ concerns.

-The World Bank’s safeguards review will affect the future design of development projects and will change the ways we hold international institutions accountable for the problems that development projects can cause for people and the planet.
+The World Bank’s safeguards review has affected the future design of development projects and has changed the ways we hold international institutions accountable for the problems that development projects can cause for people and the planet.

 The World Bank was the first international organization to adopt safeguards, and its safeguards have since become the most influential model.
-The new safeguards will shape how other international donors and investors approach environmental and human rights protection.
+The new safeguards shape how other international donors and investors approach environmental and human rights protection.

 In recent years, global crises such as climate change, food and fuel shortages, and financial instability have emerged that affect all development projects.
 The Bank created the safeguards before these issues rose to prominence.

 The balance of power has shifted, as well, with the rapidly expanding influence of emerging economies such as China, Brazil, and India, among other large middle income countries, at international institutions.
 At the same time, the World Bank is facing new competition from banks in emerging economies.
 In 2009 and 2010, China’s Export Import Bank and its Development Bank lent more to developing countries than the World Bank did.
 Financial institutions from emerging economies are providing governments with low cost alternatives to the Bank.
 This has led to a sense of competition and uncertainty over the World Bank’s role as a leader in development finance.
 The Bank has responded by making its safeguards more flexible in an effort to attract large borrowing countries.
 These changes have made it more difficult for CSOs to monitor and hold the Bank accountable for its use of public funds.